svipe/schemas/README.md

   "claims": {
   ..
   "sign": {
-    "payload": "statement or URL to PDF",
+    "payload": "statement or URI to PDF",
-    "signature": "Base64 encoded signature of hash(payload)"
+    "signature": "JWS style Base64 encoded signature of hash(payload) or hash(URI.data) using the same key as when signing the envelope JWS."
     },
   ..
   }